Practical, information for maintenance and operation of the Unimat DB/SL.

 Spindle Nut Removal:

-Sometimes the spindle nut can refuse to come off, ( not a supprise, after 30 or 40 years of being locked in place ).
+Sometimes the spindle nut can refuse to come off, ( not a surprise, after 30 or 40 years of being locked in place ).
 In the process of holding back the shaft, the nose threads and or locking hole can be damaged.

 Here is a proven way to loosen the nut and not damage the assembly.